Bishopsgate: Bishopsgate Without

 Bishopsgate Without corresponds to the parish of St Botolph-without-Bishopsgate.
 The church is located immediately north of the site of the original Gate on the west side of the road.
 The church was one of four in medieval London dedicated to Saint Botolph or Botwulf, a 7th-century East Anglian saint; three of these were outside city gates, with a fourth near London Bridge and the riverside wharves.
 The locations result from Botolph being regarded as the patron saint of boundaries, and by extension of trade and travel.

+The eastern boundary of Bishopsgate Without is formed by Middlesex Street (better known as Petticoat Lane), with Blomfield Street on the western boundary.
+Blomfield Street was built on part of the historic course of the former River Walbrook, known at this point as Deepditch.
+Beyond Deepditch was the Moorfields (in Coleman Street Ward).
+The Blomfield Street section of the river was the focal point of the Walbrook Skulls; the result of the deposit of large quantities of decapitated Roman-era human skulls into the water.
+These are still often uncovered during building work.

 Bishopsgate Without was, from 1247 to 1633, the first home of the Bethlem Royal Hospital (also known as Bedlam).
 This psychiatric hospital lay immediately north of St Botolph's church.
-In the 17th century Bishopsgate Without, together with neighbouring Bethnal Green and Spitalfields was home to many Huguenot refugees, many of them weavers.

-The former River Walbrook, known at this point as Deepditch, ran along the line of modern Blomfield Street, forming the western boundary of Bishopsgate Without, with the Moorfields (in Coleman Street Ward) beyond it.
-The Blomfield Street section of the river was the focal point of the Walbrook Skulls; the result of the deposit of large quantities of decapitated Roman-era human skulls into the water.
-These are still often uncovered during building work.
+Around 1597, the merchant Sir Paul Pindar, purchased several existing properties, and built himself a new home on the site (incorporating part of one or more of the old properties).
+The house had a fairly narrow frontage but extended a long way back.
+Bishopsgate Street had recently been paved, making the site convenient for Pindar's business activities in East Anglia.
+The house had views over the open space in nearby Moorfields and Finsbury Fields, west of the Walbrook.
+The house was soon prestigious enough to be used as a base by several foreigh ambassadors, including the Venetian ambassador Pietro Contarini in 1617–18.